0

 • replacing damaged timber

 We always recommend that an experienced timber treatment company carry out a survey if an active wood worm infestation is suspected.
-For details of companies in your area, please contact our technical department on 01403 210204 or submit an enquiry.
+For details of companies in your area, please contact our technical department on 01403 210204 or find an installer.

 Free Woodworm Identification Guide